jonathanstowe/Tinky/Documentation.md

     method new(Tinky::Transition:U: Str :$!name!, Tinky::State $!from!, Tinky::State $!to!, :@!validators)

-The constructor of the class, The `name` parameter must be supplied, it need not be unique but will be used to create a helper method that will be applied to the target Object when the workflow is applied so should be a valid Perl 6 identifier.
+The constructor of the class, The `name` parameter must be supplied, it need not be unique but will be used to create a helper method that will be applied to the target Object when the workflow is applied so should be a valid Raku identifier.
 The mechanism for creating these methods is decribed under [Tinky::Workflow](Tinky::Workflow).

 The `from` and `to` states must be supplied, A transition can only be supplied to an object that has a current state that matches `from`.